 Net Cell Reaction: 2H2 + O2 → 2H2O

 However, the reaction rate of this electrochemical reaction is quite low.
 This issue is overcome with the help of a catalyst such as platinum or palladium.
-In order to increase the effective surface area, the catalyst is finely divided before being incorporated into the electrodes.
+To increase the effective surface area, the catalyst is finely divided before being incorporated into the electrodes.

 A block diagram of this fuel cell is provided below.